 “NO OPPORTUNITY TO PERFORM” PRINCIPLE

-In specific cases where there was no opportunity to perform due to factors outside the control of the employee, the employee should not be penalised and the rating allocated for that output/s should be subtracted from the total output rating, thus the employee shall be evaluated against the remaining total rating.
-An example would be in a situation where an employee could not complete the activities due to extended illness, lack of budget, or reduction or increase in the performance targets as supported by a medical certificate.
+In specific cases where there was no opportunity to perform due to factors outside the control of the employee, the employee shall be evaluated against the KPAs in which they performed .

 Sufficient documentary evidence needs to be provided by the employee to justify any representations in this regard.
 Final approval to apply this principle for any employee rest in the CEO.

-MANAGING UNDER PERFORMANCE
+MANAGING UNDER / POOR PERFORMANCE

 An employee who has not achieved his/her performance object shall be given feedback by their manager/supervisor and give the employee an opportunity to improve his/her performance.